 The Plan Overview contains the strategic framework for executing goals and objectives.
-This should include multiple tiers of projects that have been linked and nested to explain how a team sees the execution of their strategy occurring.
+This should include multiple tiers of Projects that have been linked and nested to explain how a team sees the execution of their strategy occurring.

-- Unlink Projects from the Plan
+- Unlink Projects from the Plan to remove them

 Based on the edits made to the Plan Overview, new Project Linkages will be created.
-There are three ways that Projects can be dropped into particular positions on a Plan Overview.
+There are different ways that Projects can be dropped into particular positions on a Plan Overview.
 These procedures are explained in detail below.

 To begin editing a Plan Overview, Plan Owners need to access the plan in Edit mode.